ECBSU/imaging-scripts/README.md

-If any of these scripts are helpfull, please cite this giithub repository.
+If any of these scripts are helpful, please cite this GitHub repository.